 Acting as a general fiscal intermediary in the receipt and accounting of certain funds on behalf of an individual in addition to making payment with the authorization of the individual, and accounting for certain plan costs

 Acting as a specialized fiscal intermediary in assisting individuals with developmental disabilities in fulfilling their roles and obligations as employers of support staff when plans call for such arrangements.
 Being a fiscal intermediary basically means FAB helps clients do the paper work involved in paying for their services

 Assuring and assisting individuals with developmental disabilities in monitoring the quality of their supports

-Volunteers can become involved at Full Access through our advisory councils.
-One serves Lane County and the other serves the 4 eastern counties: Crook, Deschutes, Jefferson and Lake.
-The advisory councils are made up of community members who help create more opportunities for Full Access clients.
+Volunteers can become involved at Full Access through our advisory council.
+The advisory council is made up of community members who help create more opportunities for Full Access clients.
 They also advise staff how to improve services.
 New members are always considered!
 Please go to our Getting Involved page to fill out an application (link).
 Our Board of Directors generally draws its members from the advisory councils.

 A personal agent (PA) works for their client to assist them in planning and developing disability-related supports so that they truly meet the client's needs.
 The PA assists the client in identifying dreams and goals, determining the support needs necessary to pursue and achieve those dreams and goals, and finding the resources needed to provide those supports.
 The PA identifies resources available and then the client prioritizes and makes the choices.